reshamas/reshamas.github.io/_posts/2019-02-18-lawyers-weigh-in-on-regulating-artificial-intelligence.md

 - Once humans are removed from decision making process, legitimacy in algorithms drops.
 And yet, people generally feel more comfortable with algorithms.

 ## Summary
+The AI ecosystem is complex.
+Therefore, methods of addressing AI harm and liability are also complicated.
+Cross-border policies need to be considered because the scope of AI is world-wide.

 <p float="left">
   <img src="../assets/images/ai_regulation.jpg" width="99%" height="99%" style="border:0px;margin:0px">